In which we talk about two things that could not decide on a plot line: a recent first draft of mine and Jurassic World: Fallen Kingdom.

 Then I picked it back up several months later.

-It was… a mess.
-It’s not that there wasn’t a plot, or that characters didn’t have motivation.
+It was…a mess.
+It’s not that there wasn’t a plot, or that the characters didn’t have motivation.
 There were plenty of motives.
 Just…the story kept going in different directions.
-First it was they need to do this, then they needed to do this instead, but then they actually needed to do this and suddenly the ending was about something totally different.
+First it was they need to do this, then they needed to do this instead, but then they actually needed to do this, and suddenly the ending was about something totally different.

-It’s like if the Lord of the Rings starting with them wanting to destroy the ring but they end up wanting to assassinate Sauron instead, but they do that and there ends up being a war between Gondor and Rohan.
+It’s like if the Lord of the Rings started with them wanting to destroy the Ring, but they end up wanting to assassinate Sauron, but then they do that, and there ends up being a war between Gondor and Rohan.

 Don’t do that.
 Just…Don’t